object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 belief that maths degrees should only teach maths, as well a feeling that the mathematical algorithms are some how the difficult part and that programming is a mere technical skill that students will somehow pick up along the way.
-The regrettable consequence of this approach is that many maths students and graduates end up without the programming, software development, and debugging skills that they need to make effective use of computers in their further studies or working careers.
+The consequence of this approach is that many maths students and graduates end up without the programming, software development, and debugging skills that they need to make effective use of computers in their further studies or working careers.

 What is this book for?
 ----------------------